TykTechnologies/tyk/README.md

 Built from the ground up, as the [fastest API Gateway](https://tyk.io/performance-benchmarks/) on the planet since 2014.

 _Tyk Gateway_ is provided ‘Batteries-included’, with no feature lockout.
-Enabling your organization to rate limit, auth, gather analytics, apply microservice patterns **<span style="text-decoration:underline;">and more</span>** with ease.
+Enabling your organization to rate limit, auth, gather analytics, apply microservice patterns [and more](#open-source-api-gateway-features) with ease.

 Tyk runs natively on _Kubernetes_, if you prefer, thanks to the _[Tyk Kubernetes Operator](https://github.com/TykTechnologies/tyk-operator)_